donbright/rust-lang-cheat-sheet/README.md

-## WARNING very unfinished
+## Warning

-This is in a reasonably useful state for basic things, but it may contain some errors.
+This cheat sheet is in a reasonably useful state for basic things, but it may contain some errors.

 Based on a8m's go-lang-cheat-sheet, https://github.com/a8m/go-lang-cheat-sheet